sis00337/Pycharm-For-Dummies/docs/index-test.md

     ![Changing-path-3](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/changing_path_3.png?raw=true "Changing path 3")

-# Cannot directly Log-in to GitHub Account.
+# Cannot Directly Log-in to GitHub Account.
 If you are unable to log-in with your GitHub account credentials.
 [Try logging-in with a personal access token.](./ui-components/ui-components.md#option-b---log-in-with-personal-access-token)